 The Director has responsibility for ensuring the Company's use of its resources has provided good value for money and identifying areas where improvements can be made during each academic year.
-The Director reports to the SMG any areas where value for money can be improved.
+The Director reports to the SMG where value for money can be improved.

-The Company has delivered improved value for money during the year by:
+LSC has delivered improved value for money during the year by:

-- Development of new online courses within the organisation, spreading the core costs to gain economies of scale: - Additional online Teaching & Learning provision which enhances not only value for money but also accessibility to respected professionals in the industry; - Enhancing the budget monitoring process, contributing to the Company's culture of rigorous expenditure management; - Improving the efficiency and effectiveness of the conservatoire's administrative functions through detailed reviews of support staff functions; - · Automating processes to eliminate paperwork and administration overheads; - Further integration to cloud-based document storage in line with the Company's environmental commitment; - Adopting online video conferencing and communication tools, not only to support the response to COVID but also to take the Company to alternative, more efficient & less costly ways of working; and - Continued collaboration with award winning arts centre artsdepot, to provide exceptional value for money for students in relation to the professional resources available.
+- Development and validation of additional undergraduate and postgraduate courses for commencement 2021/22, diversifying LSC's provision within the same specialist sector and spreading the core costs to gain economies of scale - Purchase of Planet eStream and Drama Online enabling enhancement of the library's digital catalogue eg by facilitating the upload & integration of VHS tapes.
+Further enhancements are planned, including the purchase of eBooks. - Delivering blended learning provision, mainly to support learning during lockdown, however additionally to enhance not only value for money but also accessibility to respected professionals in the industry; - Further enhancement of the budget monitoring process, contributing to the Company's culture of rigorous expenditure management; - Continued improvement of the efficiency and effectiveness of the conservatoire's administrative functions; - · Further automation of processes and integration to cloud-based document storage, to eliminate paperwork and administration overheads: - Further developing the use of online video conferencing and communication tools, to continue to support the response to COVID but also to progress the functionality of the Company to more efficient & less costly ways of working; and - Entering into a joint commitment to monitor and enhance environmental sustainability with artsdepot